jw007123/ThreadPools/README.md

 * Futex: WIN_API and gcc futex implementation that should avoid slow (timed as ~400us on gcc) OS calls.
 Futex calls are explicitly single-process, so we should expect faster timings on thread wake-ups etc than the semaphore implementation.

 ## Progress
-* Basic sparse matrix job created.
+* Four jobs of varying time-to-complete added.
 Aim is to have a range of jobs (20us -> 5000us in length) and test the futex implementation pretty thoroughly via that.
-* Locking implementation done bar compiling and verifying/fixing template errors.
+* Locking implementation compiling and in process of writing test.
+WinAPI needs adding to the CMake due to the SetThreadName function.